cdp57/FrameNetTrialChat/README.md

 Initial attempt to build a basic RAG chatbot using LangChain's rag_conversation template.
-Currently not functional due to inability to connect to the local server (output error: "Error loading ASGI app.
+Currently not functional due to inability to connect to the local server after using "langchain serve" command (output error: "Error loading ASGI app.
 Could not import module "app.server"").